Bushcraft Skills for Outdoor, Winter Survival

-If your clothes become wet or damp, change them as soon as you are able.
+If your clothes become damp, change them as soon as you are able.
 Also, to reduce sweating, remove excess garments when you are working or near hot areas like a campfire.

 Your body will lose a lot of its temperature, in cold weather conditions, through your head.
 So, be sure to cover your head when you are outdoors during the cold winter months.

-Layering up your clothes is essential when traveling, outdoors, in freezing weather.
-Follow these below guidelines, and you should b+
+Layering up your clothes is essential when traveling outdoors in freezing weather.
+Follow these below guidelines:

-- Insulation Layer: An insulation layer will help you retain heat by trapping air close to your body.
-Natural fibers, like wool, goose down, or a fleece work best.
+- Insulation Layer-An insulation layer will help you retain heat by trapping air close to your body.
+Natural fibers like wool, goose down, or fleece work best.

-- Outer Layer: The outermost layer helps protect you from wind, rain, and snow.
-It should be tightly woven, and preferably water and wind-resistant, to reduce the loss of body heat.
+- Outer Layer-The outermost layer helps protect you from wind, rain, and snow.
+It should be tightly woven, preferably water and wind-resistant, to reduce the loss of body heat.